julianghionoiu/tdl-runner-hmmm/README.md

 ## 4. Check for CRLF

 `script_with_CRLF.sh` contains CRLF, other files are free from it.
+- A special tag "CRLF/test" can be used to trigger this behaviour

 Use the below command to test out if files contain CRLF or not